ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Projet_Stat_Prevision.html)

-<div style="text-align: justify">In this riveting project, we delve deep into the realms of user interaction and server performance optimization by predicting Wikipedia page traffic.
-Understanding this traffic not only provides insights into user behaviour on the platform but also aids in enhancing the performance and availability of Wikipedia's servers, making this task an invaluable one.
+<div style="text-align: justify">This project presents a thorough investigation into the dynamics of user interactions and server performance optimization by forecasting Wikipedia page traffic.
+The significance of this study lies in its dual focus: gaining insights into user behavior on Wikipedia and enhancing the server performance and availability of this vast online encyclopedia.

-Our aim is to accurately predict Wikipedia page traffic using a trio of diverse machine learning models.
-Each model adds a unique dimension to our predictive abilities:
+Our objective is to achieve precise predictions of Wikipedia page traffic through the application of three distinct machine learning models, each contributing uniquely to our forecasting accuracy.

-The ARIMA model, with its emphasis on autocorrelation, allows us to harness the power of time-series data for more accurate predictions.
+ARIMA Model: Specializing in autocorrelation, the ARIMA model leverages time-series data, enabling us to make more nuanced predictions.
-XGBoost, a decision-tree-based ensemble Machine Learning algorithm, aids us in capturing complex non-linear relationships within the data.
+XGBoost: As a decision-tree-based ensemble machine learning algorithm, XGBoost excels in identifying complex, non-linear patterns within the data.
-Finally, the Random Forest algorithm, with its multitude of decision trees, offers an additional layer of predictive precision.
+Random Forest Algorithm: Comprising multiple decision trees, this model adds an extra dimension of accuracy to our predictions.

-This project offers a deep dive into these machine learning models, demonstrating their unique strengths and how their combined use can improve the precision of our traffic predictions.</div>
+This study provides an in-depth exploration of these machine learning models.
+We will demonstrate their individual capabilities and how their integrated application can significantly enhance the accuracy of traffic forecasting on Wikipedia.</div>
 <br>
 <center><img src="images/wikipedia.png"></center>
 <br>